 and are the complex DC term chosen to minimize the EVM, which may be dependent on the frame index (f) and spatial stream index (j)

-The total number of symbols used in the test, which is equal to , shall be at least 1000.
+The total number of symbols used in the test, which is equal to , shall be at least 1000, with the constraint that NBLKS shall be at least 20 and that Nf shall be at least 20.
+Random data shall be used for the symbols and frames.

 The test equipment shall use a root-raised cosine filter with roll-off factor of 0.25 for the pulse shaping filter when conducting EVM measurements.